BREXIT will not affect WWOOFing plans in the immediate or near future.

 If you are coming to the UK principally for an activity other than volunteering (such as employment, studying, or as a spouse), it is possible that you will be able to volunteer with WWOOF as an additional activity.
 Please make sure to check your visa or entry clearance requirements, and make sure that you are allowed to volunteer on your visa.

-You can also check the UK border Agency website for the details of your specific visa or entry clearance:
+You can check the UK border Agency website for the details of your specific visa or entry clearance:

 * The European Economic Area (EEA) comprises the countries of the European Union, plus Iceland, Liechtenstein, Norway and Switzerland.